MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 The value of "BatchExecutionCheckoutTimeSpan" and "ConnectionTimeout" should be set to same value.
 If both web and compute nodes are on the same machine (a one-box configuration) or on the same virtual network, then the "ConnectionTimeout" can be shorter because there is minimal latency.

 To reduce the risk of timeouts, we recommend same-machine or same-network deployments.
 On Azure, you can set these up easily using a template.
-For more information, see [Configure Machine Learning Server using Resource Manager templates] (https://blogs.msdn.microsoft.com/mlserver/2017/11/21/configuring-microsoft-machine-learning-server-to-operationalize-analytics-using-arm-templates/).
+For more information, see [Configure Machine Learning Server using Resource Manager templates](https://blogs.msdn.microsoft.com/mlserver/2017/11/21/configuring-microsoft-machine-learning-server-to-operationalize-analytics-using-arm-templates/).

 <a name="910"></a>